mythaxis/mythaxis.github.io/content/issue-24/Spring Man.md

 ---
 title: "Spring Man"
 date: 2020-12-15
-image: images/SpringMan.png
 issue: Issue 24

 author: Fabiyas M. V.
+authors:
+- Fabiyas M. V.
 copyright: '© Fabiyas M. V. 2020 All Rights Reserved'
+showAuthorFooter: true

 description: "When we first read Fabiyas M. V.\'s submission, we didn\'t know quite what to make of it... other than \"a definite purchase\"!
 Another piece with distinctive voice, it tells its story with the same blunt directness we find boasted by its unexpected hero, but one which veils a thread of sly humour, right up to the final line."

-type: stock
-slug: 'spring-man'

 morelink: 'There!
 At the window!'

+image: images/SpringMan.png
+imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [spinheike](https://pixabay.com/photos/meadow-garden-summer-front-yard-115676/), [ArtTower](https://pixabay.com/photos/smoke-background-artwork-swirl-69124/), [Alexas_Fotos](https://pixabay.com/photos/sofa-couch-wall-furniture-pieces-3094153/), [amarjits](https://pixabay.com/photos/leather-sofa-recliner-sofa-furniture-186636/), and [StockSnap](https://pixabay.com/photos/house-interior-design-couch-sofa-2593570/).
+Plus a special salute to Pier 2Eyes for the most striking [Gangster smoking](https://www.flickr.com/photos/pier-photos/6992325347/)."

+type: stock
+slug: spring-man
+weight: 10
 draft: true
 ---